Advanced Independent Research Application Form

 Students are expected to follow Penn's Code of Academic Integrity.
 Students caught plagiarizing may face either academic or disciplinary negative consequences.

 **If you cannot attend the Honors Seminar series, you will receive the NRSC Advanced Independent Study credit, but you will not be eligible to receive honors on your transcript.
-Students in the Honors Program who do not successfully defend their thesis at the Annual Research Symposium in March will also not be eligible to receive honors on their transcript.
+Students in the Honors Program who do not successfully defend their thesis at the Annual Research Symposium will also not be eligible to receive honors on their transcript.

 Neuroscience Honors students are encouraged to submit their work for publication in CUREJ, the College's Undergraduate Research Electronic Journal.
 Penn's College of Arts and Sciences is proud to be among the first to formally support and encourage undergraduate students to participate in meaningful research with faculty mentors.
 The College Undergraduate Research Electronic Journal presents a sampling of that research and celebrates the academic achievements of our undergraduates.
-An example of Neuroscience/BBB sponsored research published on CUREJ can be found at http://repository.upenn.edu/curej/18/.
+An example of Neuroscience sponsored research published on CUREJ can be found at http://repository.upenn.edu/curej/18/.
 Interested students should contact the Neuroscience Program Director for approval.